beratiks/zybo-z7-10/CanMaster/README.md

 # Design :

-- There is 4 module :
--- Clock wizard (Xilinx IP) : for get 8 Mhz main can clock -- Bit Time Logic           : for bit timing and resynhronization -- Bit Stream Processor     : for serialization packages, crc, bit stuffing, receive and transmit packages.
+- Clock wizard (Xilinx IP) : for get 8 Mhz main can clock
+- Bit Time Logic           : for bit timing and resynhronization
+- Bit Stream Processor     : for serialization packages, crc, bit stuffing, receive and transmit packages.
--- Can Master               : Top module for send and parse packages.
+- Can Master               : Top module for send and parse packages.
--- CanTypes.vhd             : for storage some defines. (prescaler, time segments, data size ...)
+- CanTypes.vhd             : for storage some defines. (prescaler, time segments, data size ...)

 - Baudrate Generation :